Funchal harbor with colorful buildings cascading down green mountainsides to the Atlantic Ocean

 What you need to know before you dock.

 • Terminal: Port Funchal — modern terminal with Wi-Fi, ATMs, tourist information, and shops.
-As Portugal's leading cruise port for dockings, facilities are well-equipped for the volume of visitors
+As Portugal's leading cruise port for dockings, facilities are well-equipped for the volume of visitors.
+The terminal is wheelchair accessible with ramps and level boarding areas for guests with mobility needs.

 • Tender: No — ships dock directly at the pier (occasionally anchor in bay if port is full, but rare)